macarro/airquality/README.md

 [![Build Status](https://travis-ci.com/macarro/airquality.svg?branch=main)](https://travis-ci.com/macarro/airquality)
 [![Coverage Status](https://coveralls.io/repos/github/macarro/airquality/badge.svg?branch=main)](https://coveralls.io/github/macarro/airquality?branch=main)

-This is an api on top of the CARTO SQL API, that returns aggregated measurements for air quality stations.
+This is an api on top of the CARTO SQL API that returns aggregated measurements for air quality stations.

+Note: For comments on the implementation, as well as my solutions to the warm up exercises, see [notes.md](notes.md).

 ## Installation

-(1) Clone the repository and open a console at the project root
+(1) Clone the repository and open a console at the project root directory.

 (2) Create a new virtual environment: